 Alianza Minerals Ltd. ("Alianza" or the "Company") is a growth-oriented junior exploration and development company listed on the TSX Venture Exchange under the trading symbol "ANZ".
 The Company is a prospect generator focused on the Americas, particularly the Cordilleran regions that characterize western North and South America.
 As a prospect generator, the goal of Alianza is to acquire mineral exploration and evaluation assets (Mineral Properties) on attractive terms, add value through early stage exploration and then vend or option some or all of a value-added Mineral Property to a third party explorer for further advancement.
 The Company has properties in Peru, Nevada USA and Yukon Canada.
-The Company also has a 1% NSR (capped at \$1,000,000) on certain properties in Mexico.
+The Company also has a 1% NSR (capped at \$1,000,000) on certain properties in Mexico and a 1.08% NSR on a property in Peru.

-This MD&A is dated February 17, 2017 and discloses specified information up to that date.
+This MD&A is dated May 24, 2017 and discloses specified information up to that date.
 Unless otherwise noted, all currency amounts are expressed in Canadian dollars.
-The following information should be read in conjunction with the unaudited condensed consolidated interim financial statements and the related notes for the three months ended December 31, 2016 and the Company's audited consolidated financial statements for the year ended September 30, 2016 and the related notes thereto.
+The following information should be read in conjunction with the unaudited condensed consolidated interim financial statements and the related notes for the six months ended March 31, 2017 and the Company's audited consolidated financial statements for the year ended September 30, 2016 and the related notes thereto.